trevorwinser/werewolf/README.md

 Attributes:
 You can only manipulate targetable actions.
 Your target will know their action has been manipulated.
+If there is no Acolyte, you will become one the next night.
 Goal:
 Indoctrinate or kill all who do not follow the Cult.
 ---
 Fall Guy
 Abilities:
-Attempt to take the place of one of your fellow cult members at night.
+Attempt to take the place of a fellow Cult member at night.
 Attributes:
-Any action done onto your selected fellow will be put onto you anonymously.
+Any action done onto your selected fellow will be put onto you.
-Your action starts at a 50% success rate.
-Each night you succeed it drops by 25% and each night you fail it increases by 25%.
+Success rate starts at 50%; each success −25%, each failure +25% If there is no Acolyte, you will become one the next night.
 Goal:
 Indoctrinate or kill all who do not follow the Cult.

-## Neutral
+## Neutral (Killing)

-Jester
+Werewolf
 Abilities:
+On full moons turn into a werewolf.
 Attributes:
+As a Werewolf you can not be killed at night.
+As a Werewolf you can visit a player attacking them and anyone that visits them.
+Your attack goes through night immunity.
+As a Werewolf you may choose to stay home and attack anyone who visits you.
 Goal:
-Be killed and haunt
+Kill everyone in your way.
 ---

----
+Vampire
 Abilities:
+Kill or convert players into vampires.
 Attributes:
+Vampires vote at night to bite a target.
+The youngest Vampire will visit the target at night.
+You must wait 1 night between conversions.
+There can only be a maximum of 4 Vampires.
 Goal:
+Convert or kill everyone who would oppose you.
 ---
+Arsonist
 Abilities:
+Douse one player each night or ignite all doused.
 Attributes:
+Death from fire cannot be prevented.
+If you douse yourself, anyone who visits you will also be doused.
+Do nothing at night to undouse yourself.
 Goal:
----
-Abilities:
-Attributes:
-Goal:
----
-Abilities:
-Attributes:
-Goal:
----
-Abilities:
-Attributes:
-Goal:
----
+Live to see the world burn.

-## Evil Individual
+## Neutral (Evil)
-Sabotager
+Executioner
 Abilities:
 Trick the Town into voting out your target.
 Attributes: